Our favorite bed ideas and bedroom design rules will help you find the right bed for your sleep sanctuary.

 5. Embrace a bold color scheme

-Certain headboard ideas can create a cocooning space to relax.
+Certain upholstered beds can create a cocooning space to relax.
 This high wraparound headboard and footboard does just that.
 The wide red stripe, in bold contrast to the white walls, introduces a suggestion of deckchairs and beach huts.

 6. Paint your bed in a mood-boosting shade